DataDog/hiring-engineers/answers.md

 [SCREENSHOT 10](https://github.com/HantingZHANG/hiring-engineers/blob/solutions-engineer/images/10.MonitorMessageConfiguration.PNG) <br>
 [SCREENSHOT 11](https://github.com/HantingZHANG/hiring-engineers/blob/solutions-engineer/images/11.WarningEmail.PNG)  <br>

 I had trouble seeing the host name and its ip in the email, didn't find any document about that.
+Perhaps should have used another variable or a tag name?

 * **Bonus Question**: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor: